ramiroencinas/Win32-DrivesAndTypes/README.md

 ## Win32_DriveType(Str) function ##

-Accepts one string parameter with a letter drive (A..Z) and returns a Str with the drive type that can be:
+Accepts one string parameter with a letter drive (A..Z) and returns a string with the drive type that can be:

 * DRIVE_UNKNOWN: The type cannot be determined.
 * DRIVE_NO_ROOT_DIR: Invalid drive.